 All humans are born with an innate psychological and biological need to receive consistent nurturing from parents.
 In this sense, strong attachment bonds are fundamental to the experience of being human and the survival of our species.
 As we are wired for closeness, our parental figures provide our first experiences of these crucial relationship ties.
 By the age of four or five, our basic sense of self identity is formed.
 Children tend to see things as black or white, so at the heart of their nascent identity is the belief that they are either good or bad, lovable or unlovable.
 The quality of their bond with parents determines how positively or negatively kids see themselves, and is viewed as the truth.

 If attachment needs are thwarted through neglect, abuse or traumatic losses (e.g. loss of a parent through death, divorce, estrangement, etc.), developing children are susceptible to feeling extremely unsure of themselves, especially their sense of worth and lovability.
-Insufficient, inconsistent or absent empathy, nurturance and unconditional love from parents – fundamental for developing children – magnifies the problem.
+Insufficient, inconsistent or absent empathy, nurturance and unconditional love from parents – fundamental for developing children – magnifies the attachment trauma problem.

-At the same time, neglected or abused children continue to yearn for connection to the very parents who are not available to meet their needs.
+At the same time, neglected or abused children continue to yearn for a connection to the very parents who are not available to meet their needs.
 So these ‘insecurely attached’ children may cling to parents who simultaneously telegraph to their kids that they are not important, setting a child up to feel both fearful of abandonment, and self blaming when s/he does not receive this nurturing.
 As they grow older these children may become more withdrawn and avoidant, or rebellious and acting out.
-In essence the withdrawn child is saying ‘I will never get what I need, and can’t trust you, therefore I retreat or shut down’.
+In essence, the withdrawn child is saying ‘I will never get what I need, and can’t trust you, therefore I retreat or shut down’.
 The rebellious, more demanding child is communicating ‘Please hear and validate me or I will die’.

 So as can be seen, bonding with caregivers is not only necessary for a child’s survival, but also acts as a vital mirror to a child’s developing sense of self.
 If enough ‘optimal’ positive mirroring by parents occurs early in childhood, then children learn to internalize those responses, affirming that they are good, loveable, worthy and wanted.
 It is through affirmative parental mirroring that our essential sense of ourselves as ‘good’ people develops.